 - Glen Falls: If you are willing to walk a little over a mile along a trail that HikeWNC.com describes as "more difficult" with a "moderately rough" trail, you'll be rewarded by views of this spectacular multi-tiered waterfall, the tallest of which reaches a height of 70 feet.
 HikeWNC.com states that Glen Falls is "one of the spectacular waterfalls of the Blue Ridge Escarpment."

 Highlands offers numerous opportunities to enjoy being active in the great outdoors.
 Examples include:

-- hiking trails in Highlands and the surrounding area, with options ranging from "easy" to "difficult" in terms of how strenuous they are to hike.
+- Hiking: There are numerous hiking trails in Highlands and the surrounding area, with options ranging from "easy" to "difficult" in terms of how strenuous they are to hike.
 Easy options include the two-mile round-trip Chattooga Loop Trail and the Chattooga Narrows Trail, which is just under three miles round-trip.
 The most difficult hike in the area is the Yellow Mountain Trail, which is almost ten miles round-trip on "one of the highest mountains in the Highlands Ranger District."

 - Motorcycling: Motorcycle enthusiasts who enjoy riding in the mountains are sure to love the curvy and steep roads in and around Highlands.
 MotorcycleRoads.com states that the entire area surrounding Highlands is "a motorcyclist's paradise."
 The site particularly recommends the 19 mile stretch of Highway 64 between Franklin and Highlands, a stretch that falls within the Mountain Waters Scenic Byway.